Rufus For Real

 Tips and Tricks

-• Let the steak sit out about 30 minutes before cooking.
+• Room-temperature steak matters: Let the steak sit out for about 30 minutes so it sears quickly instead of steaming.

 korean beef bowls